-Demolition support for local governments
+Demolition support for local governments and companies

 - The functionality and safety of the living environment will improve.

 - It promotes the integral development of the living environment.

 - for company